riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

 To visualize the "decline" in pageviews we plotted the pageviews from Wikipedia Views, which now includes mobile data since July 2015.

+In all of the plots, the vertical lines mean the following things:

+  * Blue: July 2015, when mobile pageviews were introduced.
+    This is only shown in plots with mobile data.
+  * Green: $n-1$ months after July 2015, where $n$ is the window size of the rolling mean.
+  * Red: January 2016, when the pageviews data switches from stats.grok.se to the Wikimedia Pageview API.
+  * Green: $n-1$ months after January 2016, where $n$ is the window size of the rolling mean.

+In addition, the horizontal blue line marks the *top quartile for the totals plot*, i.e. the line above which the top fourth of the data lie.

 Example:

 ![Plot for top 10 musicians, total access](http://ram.issarice.com/~issa/pageview_plots/musicians_total_top_6.png)